 Meyer lemons were first introduced to the United States from China in the early 20th century by Frank Meyer, from whom they get their name.
 This winter citrus is a cross between a regular lemon and a mandarin orange.
 The flavor that comes from combining these two fruits is what sets these lemons apart.

 - While they’re acidic, Meyer lemons don’t have the same tartness as regular lemons.
-They’re much sweeter — so much so that you can add them raw to salads and desserts.
-Since the rinds also have a more complex flavor than regular lemons, they were the perfect choice for my Meyer Lemon Upside Down Cake.
+They’re much sweeter and since the rinds also have a more complex flavor than regular lemons, they were the perfect choice for my Meyer Lemon Upside Down Cake.

 - Unlike regular lemons which are available year-round, Meyer lemons are typically available December - April in the Pacific Northwest.